Michael Ironside: Early life

+Ironside gained his love of science fiction as a child, from his grandfather, who was an engineer and member of a sci-fi club with many SF writers, who would send drafts to his grandfather for fact-checking.
+Ironside read the drafts and SF magazines of his grandfather.

 Career

-Ironside specializes in playing villains and tough guys.
-One of his first roles was as evil telepath Darryl Revok in Scanners (1981), an early film by David Cronenberg.
-He played the role of a serial killer, Colt Hawker, in the 1982 slasher film Visiting Hours, directed by Jean-Claude Lord, and appeared as Miler Crane in The A-Team episode "Taxicab Wars" (1983).
+One of Ironside's first roles was as evil telepath Darryl Revok in Scanners (1981), an early film by David Cronenberg.
+He played the role of a serial killer, Colt Hawker, in the slasher film Visiting Hours (1982) and appeared in 1983 as Miler Crane in The A-Team episode "Taxicab Wars" as well as Overdog McNab in Spacehunter: Adventures in the Forbidden Zone.

-His breakthrough role was as cynical anti-hero Ham Tyler in the television miniseries V: The Final Battle and its following 19-episode series (1984).
+Ironside's breakthrough role was as cynical antihero Ham Tyler in the television miniseries V: The Final Battle and its following 19-episode series (1984).
 He is also known for his roles in Top Gun (1986) as Naval Aviator Lieutenant Commander Rick "Jester" Heatherly, Extreme Prejudice (1987) as Major Paul Hackett, Watchers (1988) as a conscience-free mutant assassin, and Total Recall (1990) as Richter, the murderous henchman of Ronny Cox's villain Cohaagen.
-Ironside played the villainous General Katana in the science fiction sequel Highlander II: The Quickening (1991) and, after a brief stint in ERs inaugural season, he was tapped to replace Roy Scheider as captain of the high-tech submarine seaQuest in the third season of seaQuest DSV as Captain Oliver Hudson.
+In 1991, Ironside played the villainous General Katana in the science fiction sequel Highlander II: The Quickening and also starred in the film Chaindance as a small-time crook, unable to make it on the outside, who was paired up with a disabled man.
+After a brief stint in ERs inaugural season (1994), he was tapped to replace Roy Scheider as captain of the high-tech submarine seaQuest in the third season of seaQuest DSV as Captain Oliver Hudson.
 However, NBC cancelled the series after only thirteen episodes with Ironside as the star.
 In 1992, he starred as M. Emmet Walsh's brother in David Winning's thriller Killer Image.
+In 1993, he played Dial, the main antagonist of Free Willy.
 In 1994, Ironside starred as Luck Hatcher in the western Dead Man's Revenge.
 In 1995, Ironside had a brief cameo as Lt.
 Col. Stone in Major Payne.
 In 1997, Ironside was reunited with Total Recall director Paul Verhoeven for Starship Troopers.
 He appeared in The Perfect Storm (2000) and The Machinist (2004).
-He starred in the film Chaindance as a small-time crook, unable to make it on the outside, who was paired up with a disabled man.
 Ironside starred as Resistance General Hugh Ashdown in Terminator Salvation, reunited with his co-star from The Machinist, Christian Bale.
+In 2003, Ironside guest starred in season 3 episode 20 ("Twilight of the Idols") of Andromeda.